StuntsPT/BP2017/classes/exercices/ex5.md

 3. Automate the procedure in **2.1** using a function.
 Make sure the plot is also drawn automatically and saved to the disk.
 This function should return the *p*-value of the correlation and the "r" value in any way you see fit.

 4. Draw a trend plot (total cases over time) to help determine if malaria cases are increasing or decreasing worldwide.
 Do the same for malaria deaths.

-Hint: If you use a function for this, it will really make your life easier.
+Hints: If you use a function for this, it will really make your life easier.
 Also note that since the datasets contain missing data (NA) you should use the argument `na.rm=TRUE` when performing the `sum` function.

 ## 3. Exploratory data analysis